How the Fund for Women and Girls helps make a difference in Fairfield County

 Our investments and collaborations aim to create long-term social change to:

-Increase women’s earning potential by helping them get education and training to move into higher-paying jobs.
+Increase women’s earning potential and help them move into higher-paying jobs

-The Fund for Women and Girls recently embarked on an initiative with Norwalk Community College and the Norwalk Community College Foundation on a bold plan that became the Family Economic Security Program.
+In 2007, the Fund for Women and Girls embarked on an initiative with Norwalk Community College and the Norwalk Community College Foundation on a bold plan that became the Family Economic Security Program.

-Over five years, the Family Economic Security Program will provide 100 qualified students at Norwalk Community College with the personal, financial and career coaching they need to earn an Associate’s degree, a Bachelor’s degree and enter careers that allow them to support themselves and their families.
+Over five years, the Family Economic Security Program has provided 100 qualified students at Norwalk Community College with the personal, financial and career coaching they need to earn an Associate’s degree, a Bachelor’s degree and enter careers that allow them to support themselves and their families.

 The Fund for Women and Girls envisions a county in which all women can achieve economic security and live healthy, safe lives within their communities.